ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       AIF-Generic<Toid, Tperm> = [* [Toid, Tperm]]
 ~~~~~~~~~~~

-the value of the CBOR byte string used as scope encodes the CBOR array [* [Toid, Tperm]], where each [Toid, Tperm] element corresponds to one scope entry.
+The value of the CBOR byte string used as the scope encodes the CBOR array [* [Toid, Tperm]], where each [Toid, Tperm] element corresponds to one scope entry.

 This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM, that this profile SHOULD use to format and encode scope entries.

 * The object identifier ("Toid") is a CBOR text string, specifying the topic name for the scope entry.
-* The permission set ("Tperm") is a CBOR unsigned integer with value, specifying what the Client
+* The permission set ("Tperm") is a CBOR unsigned integer with value, specifying the Client role, based
-is able to execute on Topic Data in the group.
+on the operations the Client can execute on Topic Data in the group.
 The set of numbers representing the permissions is converted into a single number by taking two to the power of each method number and computing the inclusive OR of the binary representations of all the power values.
 The roles a Client is allowed are Publish (1), Subscribe (or Read) (2) and Delete (3).
 An Admin(0) role is also defined, which is reserved for expressing permissions for Administrators of Pub/Sub groups.
 For Pub/Sub client communication, the scope entry MUST NOT include the Admin permission i.e.,  the least significant bit of "Tperm" always set to 0.

 ~~~~~~~~~~~
   AIF-PUBSUB-GROUPCOMM = AIF-Generic<pubsub-topic, pubsub-perm>